Polygon, StarkWare Tout New 'Circle STARKs' as Breakthrough for Zero-Knowledge Proofs

 The ultimate benefit is lower transaction fees to users and the ability to prove more types of applications, Farmer said.

 The collaboration between StarkWare and Polygon Labs might come as a surprise, since the two teams are often competing against each other in the wider Ethereum scaling landscape.
-The timing of the release of Circle STARKS is unspecified but the whitepaper is currently available online.
+The timing of the release of Circle STARKS is unspecified but the whitepaper, published on Wednesday and authored by Ulrich Haböck of Polygon Labs, along with David Levit and Shahar Papini of StarkWare, is currently available online.

 “I think this will lead to the most efficient proving systems for a while,” Eli Ben-Sasson, co-founder of StarkWare, said in an interview with CoinDesk.
 “Undoubtedly there will be more breakthroughs and even further improvements.
 I don't think this is the end of anything, but it's a very important next step and milestone.”

-Note: UPDATE (Feb.
-21, 19:49 UTC): Adds author names of whitepaper in.